OPSCOMPASS

 • Bulk operations enabling users to duplicate, add, edit, and delete multiple connections simultaneously

-• Advanced search and filtering allowing quick location of specific configurations
+• Advanced search and filtering allow quick location of specific configurations

 Accessibility